 Yamamoto’s death deprived Japan of a superb and renowned naval commander, and the news of his demise was met with heartfelt grief across the country.
-By contrast, there was satisfaction among the majority of Americans: the admiral’s demise had undoubtedly helped shorten the war in the Pacific, saving the lives of Allied personnel and those suffering under Japanese occupation in the process.
-In addition, almost all Americans felt justice had been severed given the shock and outrage engendered by Pearl Harbor.
-They did not know the finer details of how the mission had been formulated and the extraordinary efforts that had been needed to deliver success.
+By contrast, there was satisfaction among the majority of Americans: his death undoubtedly helped shorten the war in the Pacific, saving the lives of Allied personnel and those suffering under Japanese occupation in the process.
+In addition, almost all Americans felt justice had been served given the shock and outrage engendered by Pearl Harbor.
+They did not know the finer details of how the mission had been formulated, nor any of extraordinary efforts that had been needed to achieve success.
 Neither was the public aware of the acrimonious fight that had erupted between the P-38 pilots claiming to have made one of the Second World War’s most important aerial kills.

 An unyielding enemy

 The clash at Midway in June 1942 had been a disaster for the Japanese Imperial Navy and Yamamoto.
 American ships should have blundered into a deadly trap, but the opposite had happened.
 Somehow, as if Americans had suspected Japanese moves all along, the tables had been turned and four precious carriers had been destroyed for the loss of just one US carrier.
 The USA had the industrial might to build replacements.
 Japan did not.
-Her efforts to control the sea lanes of the eastern Pacific had been dealt a serious blow and, unlike many of his counterparts, Yamamoto understood what this ultimately meant: Japan was now on the defensive in a war against the world’s most advanced industrial nation – one that had only just started to flex its military muscles.
+Japan's efforts to control the sea lanes of her Pacific empire had been dealt a serious blow and, unlike many of his counterparts, Yamamoto understood what this ultimately meant: their country was now on the defensive in a war against the world’s most advanced industrial nation – one that had only just started to flex its military muscles.

-In fact, this was probably on Yamamoto’s mind when he cut short his staff’s gloating in the aftermath of Pearl Harbor, warning them that their country was now in serious danger.* Years earlier, he had gone on the record as being concerned about Japan’s foreign policy and the county’s alignment with the Rome-Berlin Axis, angering many powerful opponents, including army general and later Prime Minister Hideki Tojo.
-However, it is important to stress that Yamamoto believed in his country and the Emperor's cause; like millions of Japanese, he willingly and keenly directed all his knowledge, skill and energy towards fighting the USA.
+In fact, this was probably on Yamamoto’s mind when he cut short his staff’s gloating in the aftermath of Pearl Harbor, warning them that their country was now in serious danger.* Years earlier, he voiced concern about Japan’s foreign policy and the county’s alignment with the Rome-Berlin Axis, angering many powerful opponents, including army general and future Prime Minister Hideki Tojo.
+However, it is important to stress Yamamoto believed in his country's cause and, like millions of Japanese, willingly and keenly directed all of his knowledge, skill and energy towards fighting the USA.
 And despite the losses at Midway, he still controlled a fleet that remained a deadly threat.
-Yamamoto also had the inherent advantage of knowing his enemy first hand, having studied at Harvard and served as a Japanese attaché to the US Navy during the early- to mid-1920s.
-It was his skill, capabilities and tenacity that made him so deadly and why the USA considered any realistic chance of neutralising him worth taking – even if it meant American lives were lost in process.
+Yamamoto also had the inherent advantage of knowing his enemy first hand; he had studied at Harvard and served as a Japanese attaché to the US Navy during the early- to mid-1920s.
+It was his skill and tenacity that made him such a deadly opponent and why the USA considered any realistic chance of neutralising him one that was worth taking – even if it meant American lives were lost in process.